-On EVATTREAD event message '''
+On EVATTRREAD event message

-Returns INTEGER, a result code.
+If GATT_Status == 0 then

+BleGattcReadData() //to actually get the data

+Attribute could not be read

+Call BleGattcRead()

+If BleGattcRead() ok then Wait for EVATTRREAD '''

 The typical value is 0x0000, indicating a successful operation and it means an EVATTRREAD event message is thrown by the smartBASIC runtime engine containing the results.
 A non-zero return value implies an EVATTRREAD message is not thrown.

+byVal connHndl AS INTEGER

+connHndl

-Arguments: connHndl byVal connHndl AS INTEGER This is the connection handle as returned in the on-connect event for the connection on which the remote GATT server can be accessed.
-This is returned in the EVBLEMSG event message with msgld == 0 and msgCtx is the connection handle. attrHndl byVal attrHndl AS INTEGER Set to the handle of the attribute to read.
+This is the connection handle as returned in the on-connect event for the connection on which the remote GATT server can be accessed.
+This is returned in the EVBLEMSG event message with msgId == 0 and msgCtx is the connection handle.

+attrHndl byVal attrHndl AS INTEGER Set to the handle of the attribute to read.
 It is a value in the range 1 to 65535. offset byVal offset AS INTEGER This is the offset from which the data in the attribute is to be read.